cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 The new mapping was tested by “rematching” the agents from the 2012 ACPC and keeping the Tartanian5 agent the same, except for revising its mapping.
 The mapping performed well, but interestingly performed worse than the simple deterministic arithmetic mapping that simply maps the bet to the closest abstraction.
 However, this leaves agents open to exploitation that perhaps was not acted upon in prior years, but could be in the future.

 ### Asymmetric Abstractions
 The standard approach when abstracting is to use symmetric abstraction, assuming that all agents distinguish states in the same way.
 Agents in Texas Hold’em have been shown to perform better in head-to-head competitions and to be less exploitable when using finer-grained abstractions, although there are no theoretical guarantees of this.
-Until Bard et al’s 2014 paper, all research was done by examining only symmetric abstractions.
+Until Bard et al’s [2014 paper](https://webdocs.cs.ualberta.ca/~games/poker/publications/2014-aamas-asymmetric-abstractions.pdf), all research was done by examining only symmetric abstractions.

-The choice of using asymmetric abstractions may affect both one on one performance against other agents and exploitability in the unabstracted game.
+The choice of using asymmetric abstractions could affect both "one on one performance against other agents and exploitability in the unabstracted game".
 By examining a number of different abstraction combinations in Texas Hold’em, a few main conclusions were drawn:

-- Withsymmetric	abstractions, increasing the	abstraction	size results in	improved	utility	against	other	agents and improved	exploitability
+- "With symmetric	abstractions, increasing the	abstraction	size results in	improved	utility	against	other	agents and improved	exploitability"

-- Smaller	abstractions for	ourselves, while	our	opponent	uses larger abstractions,	tended	to result	in improved	exploitability,	but	decreased	one on one	mean utility
+- "Smaller	abstractions for	ourselves, while	our	opponent	uses larger abstractions,	tended	to result	in improved	exploitability,	but	decreased	one on one	mean utility"

-- Larger	abstractions for ourselves,	while	our	opponent uses	smaller	abstractions,	tends	towards	our	exploitability worsening and	our	one on one utility	improving,	leading	to	the	conclusion to	want to increase abstractions	when	creating	an	agent	for	a	one on one competition
+- "Larger	abstractions for ourselves,	while	our	opponent uses	smaller	abstractions,	tends	towards	our	exploitability worsening and	our	one on one utility	improving,	leading	to	the	conclusion to	want to increase abstractions	when	creating	an	agent	for	a	one on one competition"

 We see that the goals of minimizing exploitability and increasing one on one utility can be at odds with each other, so the agent designer must make abstraction decisions based on his goals and beliefs about other agents.
 A non poker example given is that if worst case outcomes resulted in people being injured or killed, the only goal may be to increase worst case performance.

 ### Abstractions are Not Necessarily Monotonically Improving
 Although logic would suggest that finer abstractions result in superior agents, this was shown to not be true in general by Waugh et al. in 2009.
 As the annual poker competitions have advanced, the winning strategies have generally been the teams that have solved the largest abstracted games.
 Despite there being more strategies available in finer abstractions, solving games involves finding a pair of equilibrium strategies, not finding the best strategies from an available set.
-However, they did show that if one player is using abstraction while the other is playing in the null abstraction, then the abstracted player’s strategies do monotonically improve as the abstractions get finer.
+However, they did show that if one player is using abstraction while the other is playing in the unabstracted game, then the abstracted player’s strategies do monotonically improve as the abstractions get finer.

 An example with Leduc Hold’em is shown, in which a finer card abstraction can result in a more exploitable strategy.
 They also tested betting abstraction and again found instances in which exploitability increased as the abstraction became finer.
 One theory presented is that providing additional strategies to a player can encourage the player to exploit the limitations of the opponent’s abstraction, resulting in a strategy that is more exploitable by actions that become available to the opponent in the full game.